OlgaMykhailova/education-app/README.md

 ## Technical Features

 This App is made with React.
 For routing is used React Router.
-Responsive/Adaptive design (three breakponts: 320px, 768px, 1280px)
+Responsive/Adaptive design (three breakpoints: 320px, 768px, 1280px)

 ## Description